Getting started#

 Importing samson module#

-The Python Scripting module has a flat structure having all the classes directly in the module and no additional sub-modules apart from the samson.SBQuantity sub-module that contains all the available units.
+The Python Scripting module has a flat structure: most classes are exposed directly in the module, with the main exception being the samson.SBQuantity sub-module that contains the available units.

 Python bindings for the SAMSON API are already imported in the embedded Jupyter Qt Console in the following way: